ibexa/documentation-user/docs/content_management/translate_content.md

 ---
-description: Create multiple language versions of Content items.
+description: Create multiple language versions of content items.
 ---

 # Translate content

 The content on your website can be translated into different languages.
-Each Content item can have different language versions.
+Each content item can have different language versions.
 The version visible to a visitor depends on the way your installation is set up (see [SiteAccess concept](#edit-page-for-different-language-versions-of-a-website)).

 ## Add website languages